 Public squares, airports, football stadiums, the halls of Congress.
 In 2017, they’re all just places to protest.

-demonstrations erupted in US airports in response to a ban on travelers from majority Muslim countries, and football players knelt in impromptu protest of racial inequality at games.
+This year, demonstrations erupted in US airports in response to a ban on travelers from majority Muslim countries, and football players knelt in impromptu protest of racial inequality at games.
 Massive anti-government rallies filled avenues in Caracas and Barcelona, and women walked anatomical iconography through Washington, DC.

 How do photographers document the magnitude of such mass protests, while also showing the emotion that inspires individuals to take to the street?
 It’s not enough to just document an event, says Pancho Bernasconi, editorial chief at Getty Images.
 Photographers need “a sense of empathy, visually” to show the dynamic underlying collective action.

 “You don’t just want a photograph that is visual evidence that the photographer was there,” he explains “The best photographs have layers.
 Are there multiple people you can see, and feel their emotions?”

 While some images of the past year’s protests stunned through sheer scale (the Women’s March in DC dwarfing Donald Trump’s inauguration), intimate close-ups proved more indelible than crowd shots this year.
 (Take, for example, the viral photo of two children of different faiths, protesting side-by-side at an airport with their fathers.)